Author: Ellen Blake

 Financial Realities of Getting Married Late in Life

 Dan was surprised when his financial adviser and tax accountant advised him that marriage might be a bad idea, fiscally speaking, for Linda.
-For one thing, she would be pushed into a higher tax bracket.
+First of all, she would be pushed into a higher tax bracket.
 Secondly, after Dan retired and replaced his health benefits from the Star Tribune with Medicare at age 65, Linda might find that as a couple they made too much money to qualify for a subsidized health care plan.
 Linda, four years younger than Dan, would likely have this issue until she herself turned 65.

 Reasons Older Adults May Choose to Live Together and Not Marry

 Dan and Linda are not alone in their dilemma.
-According to the Pew Research Center, the number of cohabitating adults age 50 and higher rose 75 percent since 2007— faster than any other age group.
+According to the Pew Research Center, the number of adults age 50 and higher who live together rose 75 percent since 2007— faster than any other age group.
 Most wealth managers don’t recommend marrying late in life due at least in part to the financial issues.

 Advantages of Cohabitation, but Remaining Single